Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Methodology

-\textbf{Remark.} \begin{enumerate}[label=(\arabic*)] \item It is easy to see that $\extEist{} \geqslant \extEist{avg}$. \item Both $\extDist{}$ and $\extDist{avg}$ measure the fairness regarding the sensitive attribute $a_i$. \item As their names suggest, the maximal distance represents the largest possible disparity between instances with different sensitive attributes, while the average distance reflects the average disparity between instances with different sensitive attributes.
+\textbf{Remarks.} \begin{enumerate}[label=(\arabic*)] \item It is easy to see that $\extEist{} \geqslant \extEist{avg}$. \item Both $\extDist{}$ and $\extDist{avg}$ measure the fairness regarding the SA $a_i$. \item As their names suggest, the maximal distance represents the largest possible disparity between instances with different SAs, while the average distance reflects the average disparity between instances with different SAs.
 The formal distance measures are more stringent, they are susceptible to data noise.
 In contrast, the latter type of distance measures are more resilient against the influence of data noise.\looseness=-1 \end{enumerate}